Donate

 You then have two options for reporting:

-- Report income only quarterly and submit expense totals at the year-end finalisation.
+1. Report income only quarterly and submit expense totals at the year-end MTD Tax Return.

 Next Steps for ASSC Members

-- Review your current property income – will you meet the threshold?
+• Review your current property income – will you meet any of the MTD income thresholds?

 Author of Guidance: ASSC and EQ Accountants